vivekbarsagadey/loginx/.github/instructions/task-implementation.instructions.md

 ---
-applyTo: '**/.copilot-tracking/changes/*.md'
+applyTo: "**/.copilot-tracking/changes/*.md"
-description: 'Instructions for implementing task plans with progressive tracking and change record - Brought to you by microsoft/edge-ai'
+description: "Instructions for implementing task plans with progressive tracking and change record - Brought to you by microsoft/edge-ai"
 ---

 # Task Plan Implementation Instructions